-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Eychange Act of

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period than the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act (check one):

-Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer (Do not check if a smaller reporting company) \square Smaller reporting company \square
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Secur Act.
+Yes \square No \boxtimes ritie Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of Act.
+Yes \square No \boxtimes the Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period than the registrant was required to such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer. definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act (check one): Sec Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company)

 Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+Yes \square No \boxtimes